lumen-cms/lumen-cms/README.md

 #### GraphQl | Vue 2.x | NuxtJs | Vuetify | graph.cool backend

 ## Motivation
 This project aims to combine very popular open-source projects and a solid managed backend service of graph.cool.
 It is API-Driven and easy extensible with graphql knowledge.
-Due to the nature of NuxtJs and the powerful modularization concept you can do basically everything with it what is in the scope of NuxtJs itself. `lumen-cms`is built as module to extend the featureset of your NuxtJs project.
-It features frontend-editing as well as targeting all SEO criterias for common website projects.
+Due to the nature of NuxtJs and the powerful modularization concept you can do basically everything with it what is in the scope of NuxtJs itself.
+As a component framework Vuetify runs the core components and brings Google Material Design specification out of the box.

 #### Features
 * Content management system